W0x3R/Plants/README.md

 ✅ **Burger menu:**

-- On screen resolutions smaller than 768px, the navigation bar is hidden and the burger icon appears.
+- On screens narrower than 768px, the navigation bar is hidden and replaced by a burger icon.

-- When you click on the burger icon, an adaptive menu appears.
+- Clicking the burger icon opens an adaptive menu, which closes smoothly when clicking the close icon, a navigation link, or outside the menu area.
-- When you click on the cross, the adaptive menu is hidden by moving off the screen.

-- The links in the adaptive menu work by providing smooth scrolling through the anchors.
+- Navigation links enable smooth scrolling to anchor sections.

-- When clicking on a link in the adaptive menu the adaptive menu is smooth, also hiding the menu happens if you make a click outside this window.

 ✅ **Service blur:**

-- Pressing the buttons: Gardens, Lawn, Planting changes the focus to services in the service section.
+- Buttons Gardens, Lawn, and Planting highlight the corresponding service cards.

-- When you select one service (click one button), the other service cards take the blur effect, the selected service remains unchanged.
+- When a service is selected, other cards are blurred to emphasize the active one.

 - The user can press two service buttons at the same time, then this button also takes the active style and the cards with the service name come out of the blur effect.
 In this case the user cannot press all three service buttons at the same time.
 When the active button is pressed again, it is deactivated (becomes inactive) and the positions bound to it return to the initial state (enter the blur state if there is still an active button or stop being in blur if it was the only button pressed).